Marty Stuart: Recording career

-1989-91: Beginning of MCA Records
+1989-91: Beginning of MCA Records tenure

 After briefly rejoining the Sullivans, he returned to Nashville and signed with MCA Records in 1989.
 That label issued the album Hillbilly Rock that year.
 Co-produced by Tony Brown and session guitarist Richard Bennett, the album charted four singles on Hot Country Songs.
 First was a cover of Cash's "Cry!
 Cry!
 Cry!", followed by "Don't Leave Her Lonely Too Long", which Stuart wrote with Kostas.
-While these were unsuccessful on the charts, the album's title track (written by Paul Kennerley) became Stuart's first top-ten country hit in 1990.
+While these were unsuccessful on the charts, the album's title track (written by Paul Kennerley) became Stuart's first top-10 country hit in 1990.
 The album's final release was "Western Girls", which Stuart also co-wrote.
 Hillbilly Rock was certified gold by the Recording Industry Association of America (RIAA) in 1997 for shipments of 500,000 copies.

 His second MCA album, Tempted, followed in 1991.
-The album charted four singles on Hot Country Songs between 1991 and 1992: "Little Things", "Till I Found You", "Tempted", and "Burn Me Down", of which all except "Till I Found You" reached the top ten.
+The album charted four singles on Hot Country Songs between 1991 and 1992: "Little Things", "Till I Found You", "Tempted", and "Burn Me Down", of which all except "Till I Found You" reached the top 10.
 Bennett and Brown stayed on as producers, with the former also contributing alongside Stuart on both guitar and mandolin.
 Kennerley and Kostas contributed as both songwriters and backing vocalists; also performing backing vocals on some tracks were Billy Thomas and Ray Herndon, who were also recording on MCA in McBride & the Ride at the time.
 Jana Pendragon of AllMusic gave the album four-and-a-half stars out of five, comparing it to Dwight Yoakam's Hillbilly Deluxe in style and saying, "Stuart kicks country-pop in its well-defined hindquarters[…]But Stuart is just as deadly when he slows things down and does a ballad."

 Also in 1991, Stuart co-wrote a song with Travis Tritt called "The Whiskey Ain't Workin'".
 Recorded on the latter's 1991 album It's All About to Change, this song was released in between "Tempted" and "Burn Me Down".
-It would go on to become Stuart's highest chart entry, reaching number two on Hot Country Songs in early 1992.
+It went on to become Stuart's highest chart entry, reaching number two on Hot Country Songs in early 1992.
 It also won Stuart his first Grammy Award, for Best Country Collaboration with Vocals that year.
-This song's success also led to the two touring in 1992 as the No Hats Tour, a reference to the fact that unlike most contemporary country musicians, neither Tritt nor Stuart sported a cowboy hat.
+This song's success also led to the two touring in 1992 as the No Hats Tour, because unlike most contemporary country musicians, neither Tritt nor Stuart sported a cowboy hat.